Author: Mark Dowd

 While many of us think of an AI taking over as a doomsday scenario, only seen in movies.
 In many ways it might be a significant improvement over the current, comparatively inept, humans we have in government today.

 So let’s look at the ways in which an AI might potentially cure the many malaise’ of society.

-With an AI in charge of the civil services, workers would almost certainly be hired based on skill level and proficiency – a meritocracy, the days of little Jimmy’s mother or father sneaking him a place in the office would be over, all hiring practices would be standardised and highly documented.
-Any aberrations would be detected by said AI and the hiring practices investigated.
-Of course these changes would have to happen gradually and it would be almost impossible to entirely eradicate nepotism but it should still be possible to reduce it significantly.
+With an AI in charge of the civil services, workers would almost certainly be hired based on skill level and proficiency – a meritocracy; the days of little Jimmy’s mother or father sneaking him a place in the office would be over, all hiring practices would be standardised and highly documented, any aberrations would be detected by said AI and the hiring practices investigated.
+Of course, these changes would have to happen gradually and it would be almost impossible to entirely eradicate nepotism but it should still be possible to reduce it significantly.

 This may be the most impactful of the areas affected by AI, we all suspect governments are hugely inefficient when dealing with revenue and the outsourcing of contracts but would an AI be any better?
-Take a look at my country’s government, they formed a new body – Irish Water, a now defunct branch of government into which more than €2bn has been poured, would this have happened under a direct democracy where the majority of people were ardently against the establishment of an institution that would charge for water?
+Take a look at my country’s government, they formed a new body – Irish Water, a now defunct branch into which more than €2bn has been poured, would this have happened under a direct democracy where the majority of people were ardently against the establishment of an institution that would charge for water?
 I don’t think so.
 Would an AI have listened to the will of the people?
 Under a direct democracy, it would have had no choice but to.

-Every nation suffers from corruption though the extent differs wildly from country to country, what if an AI could predict which areas of government are most prone to corruption and offer suggestions as to how to improve it?
-Well it’s beginning to look like it could do just that, with AI models already being trained for exactly this purpose we may see this technology implemented in the near future.
+Every nation suffers from corruption, though the extent differs wildly from country to country, what if an AI could predict which areas of government are most prone to corruption and offer suggestions as to how to improve it?
+Well, it’s beginning to look like it could do just that, with AI models already being trained for exactly this purpose we may see this technology implemented in the near future.